WhitelistVideo

 Mental Health Correlations

-• Depression and anxiety — UCSF study found youth with most screen time "statistically more likely to exhibit higher levels of internalizing problems two years later"
+• Anxiety and Depression — A UCSF study found that preteens with high screen time were more likely to struggle with mental health two years later.

 Cognitive Performance Impact